U.K., 160 min, 2K DCP, Dir. Nicholas Hytner, Wri. Richard Bean & Clive Coleman, ByExperience

 Rory Kinnear (The Threepenny Opera, Penny Dreadful, Othello) is Marx and Oliver Chris (Twelfth Night, Green Wing) is Engels, in this new comedy written by Richard Bean and Clive Coleman.
 Recorded from The Bridge Theatre, London, the production is directed by Nicholas Hytner and reunites the creative team behind Broadway and West End hit comedy One Man, Two Guvnors.
 1850, and Europe’s most feared terrorist is hiding in Dean Street, Soho.
 Broke, restless and horny, the thirty-two-year-old revolutionary is a frothing combination of intellectual brilliance, invective, satiric wit, and child-like emotional illiteracy.
 Creditors, spies, rival revolutionary factions and prospective seducers of his beautiful wife all circle like vultures.
 His writing blocked, his marriage dying, his friend Engels in despair at his wasted genius, his only hope is a job on the railway.
 But there’s still no one in the capital who can show you a better night on the piss than Karl Heinrich Marx.

-National Theatre Live is a groundbreaking project to broadcast the best of British theatre live from the London stage to cinemas around the world including the Coral Gables Art Cinema!
+National Theatre Live is a groundbreaking project to broadcast the best of British theatre live from the London stage to cinemas around the world, including Coral Gables Art Cinema!
 Tickets to these special screenings are $20 and under ($16 for Cinema members).
-Friday screenings of NTL feature English subtitles as part of our accessibility initiative.
+Friday screenings feature English subtitles as part of our commitment to make programs more accessible to d/Deaf and hard of hearing audiences.